-Yet, social media is a way to showcase your work culture, benefits, and employer brand that would also attract more candidates to your company without having to constantly research for people.
+Yet, social media is the best way to showcase your work culture, employee benefits, and employer brand that would also attract more candidates to your company — without having to constantly research for people.

 While the definition of the concept is good to know, it really comes down to the numbers.
 Does social recruiting actually work and what data is out there to prove the case for it?